iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

 -- fully spelled out: ⫫ xs = ∇ (λ ys → ⊥) xs
 ```

+In other words, `⫫-principled xs` means that (eventually, after sufficiently
+many refinements) `⊥` will hold.
+It is a positive way of expressing that the
+given approximation `xs` is a dead end.

-But as we have assumed, in the very beginning of this file, that the type `X`
+Fortunately, as we have assumed (in the very beginning of this file), that the type `X`
 is inhabited (by some element `x₀`), the two definitions are actually equivalent,
 and hence we will adopt the simpler one for the remaining development.